This page describes tips, troubleshooting, and known issues that you might find helpful if you run into problems using Google Compute Engine.

 Google Compute Engine provisions each project with a default set of firewall

-rules which permit ssh traffic.
-If the default firewall rule that permits ssh
+rules which permit SSH traffic.
+If the default firewall rule that permits SSH

 connections is somehow removed, you'll be unable to access your instance.
 Check

-your list of firewalls with
+your list of firewalls with the

-gcloud compute and ensure the
+gcloud compute command-line tool and ensure

-rule is present.
+default-allow-ssh rule is present.
 If it is missing, add it back:

 Test the network